 Please list 5-7 key words, which reflect the content of the study.

 The section titles of original article should be: introduction, methods, results, discussion.
+The section titles of review should be: introduction,subsections with short and informative headings, and conclusion.
 The section titles of case report should be: introduction, case report, discussion.
 Other types of articles have unfixed section titles.

 Present your results in a logical sequence in the text, tables, and illustrations, giving the main or most important findings first.
 Do not repeat in the text all the data in the tables or illustrations; emphasize or summarize only important observations.
 Extra- or supplementary materials and technical detail can be placed in an appendix where it will be accessible but will not interrupt the flow of the text; alternatively, it can be published only in the electronic version of the journal.